 The Directors Stock Plan was approved by shareholders on May 21, 1998 with a total of 3,000,000 shares of Sallie Mae common stock authorized to be issued under the Directors Stock Plan.
 Option grants under the Directors Stock Plan have been the sole source of compensation for members of the Board of Directors since the election of directors in 1997.
-This compensation approach, which is consistent with Sallie Mae's compensation philosophy for its executives, is based on the principle that a risk and reward compensation structure tied to share ownership will best serve shareholder interests.
-In 1997, the Board of Directors granted options to compensate directors for their contributions to the reorganization of the Company and also for a three-year term of service.
+This compensation strategy is consistent with Sallie Mae's compensation philosophy for its executives-that a risk and reward compensation structure based on the principles of share ownership will best serve shareholders.
+In 1997, the Board of Directors granted options to compensate directors for their contributions in the reorganization of the Company and also for a three-year term of service.
 The Board has determined that annual option grants continue to be an appropriate form of compensation for directors.
-The increase in the size of the board has also increased the usage of authorized shares under the plan.
-Accordingly, total usage of shares authorized under the Directors Stock Plan has and will be significant.
+Accordingly, the usage of shares authorized under the Directors Stock Plan has and will be significant.

 The Board recently adopted a replacement option program to encourage directors to convert their option holdings into stock holdings.
 The Company strongly emphasizes stock ownership by both directors and officers.
 The Director Compensation section of this proxy statement describes the replacement option program.
 The Directors Stock Plan, as approved by shareholders in 1998, permits the granting of replacement options.
 Under the proposed amendment, future grants of "replacement options" will not reduce the number of shares authorized under the Directors Stock Plan.
-These grants will be no more dilutive to shareholders than the underlying options.
+Nevertheless, they will be no more dilutive to shareholders than the underlying options.
 The Directors Stock Plan's remaining share authorization is 1,063,409 shares.
-As of March 20, 2000, the closing price of the Company's common stock was \$33.0625 per share.
+As of March 20, 2000, the closing price of the Company's common stock was \$ per share.